jazhao28/Scanimals/README.md

 # Technical Stack
 **Platforms** <br/>
-The Scanimals App will be available for free to download on the Apple App Store for iOS and iPadOS devices with no limited access to any of the app's features.
+The Scanimals App will be available for free to download on the Apple App Store for iOS and iPadOS devices with full free access to all of the app's features.

 **Frameworks and Technologies** <br/>
 Creating Scanimals will require the following frameworks/technologies: